AmyOShea/MS2-KidzQuiz/README.md

 ## Current Features
 + Randomised, age-appropriate questions covering a range of subjects.
 + Continuous score updates as the game progresses.
-+ Ability to enter name at the end of the game to add to a leader board
++ Ability to enter name at the end of the game to add to a local leader board.
 ## Possible Future Features
 + This site could be expanded include different questions based on age.
-+ There could be an option t oschoose a specific subject to test knowledge on rather than a random selection.
++ There could be an option to schoose a specific subject to test knowledge on rather than a random selection.
++ Global leaderboard rather than local.
 # Technologies Used
 ## Languages Used
 + [HTML5](https://en.wikipedia.org/wiki/HTML5)